IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

   .. note::

-     Model assertions can be tested without running the emulator, by using :hsobj:`Plutus.Contract.Test.ContractModel.propSanityCheckAssertions` instead of
+     Model assertions can be tested without running the emulator, by using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.propSanityCheckAssertions` instead of
-     :hsobj:`Plutus.Contract.Test.ContractModel.propRunActions_`.
+     :hsobj:`Plutus.Contract.Test.ContractModel.Interface.propRunActions_`.
 This is very much faster, and enables very thorough testing of the model.
 Since other tests check that the implementation correponds to the model, then this still gives us valuable information about the implementation.